Fast Facts 2019 - 2020

 - 6% Lynnwood ||||||

 - 79% (18-25)

 Student Ethnic Diversity

 Hispanic or Latino

 Two or more races

-Each year, UW Bothell students work with more than 375 businesses, not-for-profit organizations, government agencies and other community partners and work on projects that advanced their education and our partners’ goals.
+Each year, UW Bothell students work with more than 375 community partners – businesses, nonprofit organizations and government agencies – on projects that advance their education and support the partners’ goals.

 Source: UW Bothell Division of Advancement & External Relations

 Nearly 9 out of 10 UW Bothell alumni live and work in the state of Washington, contributing to the dynamic economy and investing in their community.